SciKit-Surgery/scikit-surgerytutorial02/doc/07_UserInterface.rst

 your algorithm is meant to be used.
 The SciKit-Surgery Python template makes this easy.

-Start by creating a new issue on WEISSlab, something like "Implement UI".
+Start by creating a new issue on GitHub, something like "Implement UI".
 And a new git branch to match
 ::